 It is the policy of The University of Texas at Dallas ("University") to provide oversight and training - or to approve or verify oversight and training - for anyone involved with University-sanctioned programs, activities, camps and events for minors ("PACE for Minors") as defined by Texas Education Code, Chapter 51, Section 51.976 and this policy.
-This oversight and training - or approval or verification of oversight and training - applies whether the University-sanctioned PACE for Minors activity is operated by a University department or student organization on University premises or at other locations or by an external third-party group whose activity occurs on University premises.
-Student organizations may sponsor and/or host a PACE for Minors only if the PACE for Minors is held on-campus, does not involve overnight accommodations and the University sponsor for the student organization functions as the PACE Director, is present and actively involved during the entire PACE for Minors event.
+This oversight and training - or approval or verification of oversight and training - applies whether the University-sanctioned PACE for Minors activity is operated by a University department or Student Organization on University premises or at other locations or by an External Third-Party Group, authorized by the UT Dallas President, whose activity occurs on University premises.
+Student Organizations may sponsor and/or host a PACE for Minors only if the PACE for Minors is held on-campus, does not involve overnight accommodations and the University sponsor for the Student Organization functions as the PACE Director and is present and actively involved during the entire PACE for Minors event.

 The University reserves the right to condition, restrict, or deny access to University facilities by minors at its discretion.
-All minors, including those participating in a PACE for Minors, will be subject to all University regulations and may be asked to leave the campus or program if unable or unwilling to comply.
-Participating minors shall never be left unsupervised while in the care of a PACE for Minors program.
-Individuals not considered a PACE for Minors designated individual as defined by this policy (e.g. parent/guardian) must never have unsupervised access to PACE for Minors participants.
+All Minor Participants, including those participating in a PACE for Minors, will be subject to all University regulations and may be asked to leave the campus or program if unable or unwilling to comply.
+Minor Participants shall never be left unsupervised while in the care of a PACE for Minors program.
+Individuals not considered a PACE for Minors Designated Individual as defined by this policy (e.g. parent/guardian) must never have unsupervised access to PACE for Minors participants.

-This policy applies to University employees, students, affiliates, volunteers, contractors and visitors who are designated individuals as defined by this policy and to all PACE for Minors held on University property, as well as University sanctioned PACE for Minors held at other locations.
+This policy applies to University employees, students, affiliates, volunteers, contractors and visitors who are Designated Individuals as defined by this policy and to all PACE for Minors, sponsored and external, held on University property, as well as University-sanctioned PACE for Minors held at other locations.

-PACE for Minors: Any sanctioned program, activity, camp, or event held on University premises or another location in which individuals under the age of 18 participate.
+PACE for Minors: Any sanctioned program, activity, camp, or event (including internships and mentorships) held on University premises or another location in which individuals under the age of 18 participate.
+UTS 192 Policy, Youth Protection, requires youth programs to be sponsored by or affiliated with an institution’s college, school, unit or department, unless specifically authorized by the UT Dallas President on a per-program basis.
+The sponsoring or affiliated college, school, unit or department will be responsible for all aspects of the program, activity, camp or event.
 Exclusions are identified under Scope.

 PACE for Minors Director/Coordinator: The person who owns, operates, or supervises a sanctioned PACE for Minors as defined by this policy.

-Designated Individual(s): Any person involved with a PACE for Minors who works directly with participating minors.
-Examples of designated individuals include but are not limited to University employees, students, independent contractors, volunteers, affiliates, coaches, camp counselors and visitors.
+Designated Individual(s): Any person involved with a PACE for Minors who works directly with Minor Participants.
+Examples of Designated Individuals include but are not limited to University employees, students, independent contractors, volunteers, affiliates, coaches, camp counselors and visitors.

 Student Organization: A student group registered with the UT Dallas Student Organization Center.